-The half day training on 5 June is not compulsory.
+The half day training in June is not compulsory.
 However, we are strongly encouraging people to attend and want it to be an informative and fun event but understand that not everyone will be able to come.
 We will be sharing online resources and we would expect that at least one member from each team to come along so they can share what they have learnt with other team members.

 Does this Competition count towards my Degree course assessment ?

 No this is an extra-curricular activity and does not count towards your course.

 In what way is the competition factored into the Bristol PLUS Award?